docsifyjs/docsify/docs/custom-navbar.md

   - [chinese](/zh-cn/)
 ```

-!> You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.
+> [!IMPORTANT] You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.

 `_navbar.md` is loaded from each level directory.
 If the current directory doesn't have `_navbar.md`, it will fall back to the parent directory.
 If, for example, the current path is `/guide/quick-start`, the `_navbar.md` will be loaded from `/guide/_navbar.md`.